anoma/namada/documentation/specs/src/economics/fee-system.md

 Since a signer might submit more than one transaction per block, the `process_proposal` function needs to cache the updated unshielded balance to correctly manage fees.
-As an optimization, instead of using an additional cache, `process_proposal` uses the already available write-ahead log.
-Therefore, fee payment is effectively carried out at block validation time and the new balances are updated in the WAL itself.
 To guarantee that the results coming from this process are correct, Namada imposes that **all the wrapper transactions in a block are listed before the inner transactions**.
-This is already the expected behavior of the block proposers (as stated before) but we need to enforce it in
-protocol: if this wasn't the case, an inner transaction placed in between wrappers could modify a balance involved in fee payment, leading to a miscalculation of the balance itself which would cause a late rejection of the block in `finalize_block`.
+This is already the expected behavior of the block proposers (as stated before) but we need to enforce it in protocol: if this wasn't the case, an inner transaction placed in between wrappers could modify a balance involved in fee payment, leading to a miscalculation of the balance itself which would cause a late rejection of the block in `finalize_block`.

 If enough funds are available, these are deducted from the unshielded storage balances of the fee payers and directed to the balance of the block proposer.
 If